 Some people are born with well-defined cheekbones and don’t experience age-related changes such as “sunken cheeks,” or that hollow look in the mid-face as quickly as those without more structured cheekbones.
+For those with less defined cheekbone structure, there are several alternatives, both surgical and nonsurgical, to create a more pronounced cheek silhouette.
 Cheek augmentation, also known as malar augmentation, is a procedure that raises the cheeks up to create a fresher, more refined, youthful appearance.

 Over time, we all experience subtle changes such as loss of facial definition making us look tired and older.
 Depending on each patient’s unique needs, Peter Abramson M.D., will select the most appropriate option to change the mid-face and cheek area.